michaelcretzman/general/readme.md

 # Requirements
-Docker:
+- Docker:
-- Minimum Supported Version: 4.3.1
+  - Docker Desktop.
+Minimum Supported Version: 4.3.1 (72247)
   - 4 GB memory and 2 CPUs
-- Docker Compose
+  - Docker Compose (included in Docker Desktop)
-- Kubernetes is installed and running (a new installation of Docker Desktop might need to have Kubernetes enabled in Settings.
+  - Kubernetes is installed and running (a new installation of Docker Desktop might need to have Kubernetes enabled in its **Settings**).
+- Github account.

 # Architecture Summary